suncoast-devs/handbook/lessons/misc-quick-reference/cs-string.md

 #### Using `LINQ`

-If you add `using System.Linq` to your code you may use LINQ to iterate through a string.
-All of the methods for LINQ are available to you and it treats the string as a sequence of characters.
-In this example we use the ability for LINQ to `Select` (transform) a sequence (in this case characters) into a new list.
+If you add `using System.Linq` to your code, you may use LINQ to iterate through a string.
+All of the methods for LINQ are available to you, and it treats the string as a sequence of characters.
+In this example, we use the ability for LINQ to `Select` (transform) a sequence (in this case, characters) into a new list.
 We also use the ability to have the index provided as well.

 ```csharp
 var name = "Mary";